 In addition brokers are experienced negotiators that know how to listen and then create win-win solutions.
 A quality broker will help you put together a deal team (a tax professional, transactional attorney, financial planner and other participants as necessary) if you don’t have one.

-Yes, business brokers cost money but they bring peace of mind and higher prices in market business sales.
+Yes, business brokers cost money but they bring peace of mind and higher prices and increased business value in market business sales.

 If you are considering an exit plan, you need to make sure you get it right.
 The area is complex and many things from tax laws to negotiating strategies are not always intuitive.
 Don’t learn on yourself.